tenxcloud/node-kubernetes-client/README.md

 ## Create client

 Authentication can be done via either token or login.
 If, however, the token expires, the login info will be used to acquire a new token.
-Hence, long running processes should consider the use of email/password.

 ```js
 var Client = require('node-kubernetes-client');